Our Services

 Helpful Resources

-Cannabis can trigger or worsen anxiety by THC overstimulating fear and stress circuits like the amygdala, with risk higher at larger doses, potent edibles or concentrates, frequent use or withdrawal, and in people with personal or family anxiety risks.
+Cannabis can trigger or worsen anxiety because THC overstimulates fear and stress circuits in the brain, including the amygdala.
+Risk is higher with larger doses, potent edibles or concentrates, frequent use, withdrawal periods, and in people with personal or family histories of anxiety.

-Medically approved next steps include reducing or stopping use, avoiding alcohol and stimulants, using breathing and grounding, screening and treatment for anxiety if symptoms persist, and seeking urgent care for severe red flags; there are several factors to consider.
-See below to understand more.
+Medically approved next steps include reducing or stopping cannabis use, avoiding alcohol and stimulants, practicing breathing and grounding techniques, getting screened and treated if anxiety symptoms persist, and seeking urgent care for severe red flags such as chest pain, suicidal thoughts, or psychosis.

 If you've noticed that cannabis is making you feel anxious instead of relaxed, you're not imagining it.
 While many people use cannabis to unwind, it can also trigger or worsen anxiety in certain individuals.
 This reaction is more common than most people realize — and it has clear biological explanations.